fingo/spata/readme.md

 val stream: Stream[IO, Char] = ???
 val validatedStream = stream.through(CSVParser[IO].parse).through(schema.validate)
 ```
-As a result of the validation process, the ordinary `CSV` `Record` is converted to `ValidatedRecord[T]`,
+As a result of the validation process, the ordinary `CSV` `Record` is converted to `ValidatedRecord[K,V]`,
-which is an alias for `Validated[InvalidRecord, TypedRecord[T]]`.
+which is an alias for `Validated[InvalidRecord, TypedRecord[K,V]]`.
-The parametric type `T` is the compile-time, [shapeless](https://github.com/milessabin/shapeless) based
+The parametric types `K` and `V` are the compile-time, tuple-based representations of the record keys and values.
-representation of the record data type.
-Because it depends on the schema definition and is quite elaborate,
+Because they depend on the schema definition and are quite elaborate,
 we are not able to manually provide it - we have to let the compiler infer it.
 This is why the type signatures are omitted from some variable definitions in code excerpts in this chapter.
-Although the compiler infers the types correctly, the IDEs and linters often wrongly report problems with the source code.
-Please do not be held back by red marks in your code editor.

 [Validated](https://typelevel.org/cats/datatypes/validated.html) is a Cats data type for wrapping validation results.
 It is similar to `Either`, with `Valid` corresponding to `Right` and `Invalid` to `Left`,